cmoestl/cme_verify/README.md

     $ conda install seaborn

-## Running the code
+## Running the forecast verification code
 * Download the repository, start an OS X command line and go to the "cme_verify" directory
+* This code has been made for CME forecast verification with an predicted arrival catalog for the years 2007-2014 in the EU funded HELCATS project.
+Here this verification is done for CME modeling with the SSEF30 method for heliospheric imagers.

-* Start ipython and run the only code file:
+Start ipython and run the code file:

       $ ipython

       $ run cme_verify_v1.py

+## Running the CME statistics code

+      $ run cme_stats_v1.py